Private Rental Assistance Policy

 A client may access the PRBS in one of three ways:

-• where the client presents at a DCJ or participating community housing provider’s office and requests the service
+- where a client presents at a Homes NSW or participating community housing provider’s office and requests the service

-• where the client presents to a community housing provider that does not offer this service, they will facilitate access to the service through a provider that does.
+- where a client presents to a community housing provider that does not offer this service, they will facilitate access to the service through a provider that does

 Assessing eligibility for the Private Rental Brokerage Service

-If the client is eligible, work will commence with the client and their support provider to find a suitable property.
+If a client is eligible, work will commence with them and their support provider to find a suitable property.

 Providing Private Rental Brokerage